octue/octue-sdk-python/docs/source/troubleshooting_services.rst

 Crash diagnostics
 =================
-Children save the following data to the cloud if they crash while processing a question:
+Services save the following data to the cloud if they crash while processing a question:

 - Input values
 - Input manifest and datasets
 - Child configuration values
 - Child configuration manifest and datasets
-- Messages sent from the child to the parent
+- Inputs to and messages received in answer to each question the service asked its children (if it has any)

 .. important::